hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 # Let us try to render a simple scene

-Imagine a simplest scene made of three triangles: the camera looks up-to-down, we project the colored triangles onto the white screen:
+Imagine a simple scene made of three triangles: the camera looks up-to-down, we project the colored triangles onto the white screen:

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/d493c52da4cabe9a057c26f696784956.png)